 - 1/2 cup + 1 tablespoon chocolate chopped

-- 2 tbsp oat milk any vegan milk can be used
+- 2 tablespoon oat milk any vegan milk can be used

 For the chocolate crumble topping

-- 6 tbsp all purpose flour gluten free, if needed
+- 6 tablespoon all purpose flour gluten free, if needed

 - Preheat the oven to 40C/104F.
 Once warm, turn the oven off.
 Grease a loaf pan and cover with parchment paper.

 - In a microwave safe bowl or stovetop, heat up your milk until warm.
 Remove from the heat and pour it into a large oven safe mixing bowl.
 Add the yeast and let sit until it begins to foam, around 5 minutes.

 - Add the rest of the ingredients, except for the flour, and mix well.
 Gently fold in the flour until combined.
 Gently knead the dough, around 8 minutes, until no longer sticky.
 If it continues to be sticky, add a little more flour.
 Once the dough has been kneaded well, cover with a damp towel.
 Place in the still warm oven for an hour, for the dough to double in size.

 - While the dough is proofing, prepare your chocolate filling.
 Heat up your chocolate, butter, and oat milk until warm.
 Whisk together for the chocolate to melt properly.
 Let sit at room temperature to thicken and firm up.